 The SCAS instantiation does not exclude a component from testing on the grounds that it was already evaluated under another scheme, different from SECAM, unless this SCAS allows it explicitly to refer to the certificate obtained under this different scheme for a given set of tests.

-No component can be removed from the TOE or from the TSF on the grounds that it was not developed by vendor itself and that it is an outsourced or a 3rd party component.
+No component can be excluded from evaluation on the grounds that it was not developed by vendor itself and that it is an outsourced or a 3rd party component.

 7.2.2.2.2 Mapping of SCAS security requirements to the network product and assets in the network product

-The goal of the mapping is to explain how the TSF is achieved in the context of the vendor-specific TOE.

 The SCAS instantiation will provide:

 - A concrete mapping of the SCAS "theoretical" assets to "real" assets on the network product.